gotha/dotfiles/README-arch.md

 # ArchLinux config guide

+Update: There is automated install on [gotha/workstation](https://github.com/gotha/workstation/) that can be used instead of this guide.

+If you want manual install, keep reading.

 ## Install

 Install as per usual following the [official install guide](https://wiki.archlinux.org/title/installation_guide) and then inside the chroot environment: